MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M00L00_Validate_Lab_Environment.md

 ## WWL Tenants - Terms of Use

 If you are being provided with a tenant as a part of an instructor-led training delivery, please note that the tenant is made available for the purpose of supporting the hands-on labs in the instructor-led training.

 Tenants should not be shared or used for purposes outside of hands-on labs.
 The tenant used in this course is a trial tenant and cannot be used or accessed after the class is over and are not eligible for extension.

 Tenants must not be converted to a paid subscription.
 Tenants obtained as a part of this course remain the property of Microsoft Corporation and we reserve the right to obtain access and repossess at any time.

-## Exercise 1 – Acquire a Microsoft Power Platform trial
+## Exercise 1 – Microsoft Power Platform license

-In this exercise, you will add a Power Apps trial to the tenant and assign licenses to users.
+In this exercise, you will add a Power Apps for Developer license to the tenant and assign licenses to users.

-### Task 1.1 – Acquire your Power Platform trial tenant
+### Task 1.1 – Sign up for Power Apps for Developer

 1. Verify that you have your **Microsoft 365 credentials** from the Authorized Lab Host available.

 1. In a new browser tab, navigate to `https://powerapps.microsoft.com` and select **Start free**.

+1. Select **Start building apps**.

 1. Enter the `email address` provided by the Authorized Lab Host.

+1. Select **Next**.

 1. Select **Sign in**.